rnpbr/opennetworking-docs/docs/en/Contribua.md

 If you haven't found what you need, you can open an [issue in the project](https://git.rnp.br/redes-abertas/docs/-/issues) reporting what you can't do or what needs to be better documented.

-## Continuous improvement
+## Continuous Improvement

 This document can be improved by anyone who is interested in improving it.
 So, feel free to provide more tips to people who also want to contribute :heart:

-without changing the documentation structure. and without adding anything and not changing the links or references.
+without altering the structure of the documentation. and without adding anything and not altering the links or references.